ZzzihaoGuo/AI_wireless_2023/README.md

-Participants who didn't use MindSpore for training in the semi-finals should feel ashamed.(just kidding, XD)
+At the same time, participants who did not train with MindSpore in the semifinals should be ashamed. (just kidding, XD)